 Every staff member will smile and offer a pleasant and appropriate farewell to each customer as they depart the staff member's area.
 They will ask if the customer found what they needed when appropriate.
 When appropriate, the staff member will suggest other venues to increase the customer's available resources.

-The manager will observe whenever possible the actions of the staff to insure it is carried out.
+The manager will observe the actions of the staff members to insure this goal is carried out.